stilvoid/cfn-flip-service/README.md

 # cfn-flip-service

-A serverless API that converts CloudFormation templates between JSON and YAML formats
+A serverless API that converts CloudFormation templates between JSON and YAML formats.

 cfn-flip-service uses [cfn-flip](https://github.com/awslabs/aws-cfn-template-flip/) and provides an API for it.